Why are we doing this?

 We are exploring technologies and trends through horizon scanning and have delivered extensive research on the future skills needs of society and the implications of many different trends such as globalisation and automation for the UK’s workforce:

-In collaboration with Pearson, Nesta is undertaking cutting edge research into employer demands for skills in the workforce in 2030.
+In collaboration with Pearson, Nesta undertook cutting edge research into employer demands for skills in the workforce in 2030.

 We are committed to continue looking at ways to address potential skills shortages in the future and ensuring all learners are well-placed to handle the changes ahead.